Joseeelv/Joseeelv.github.io/_posts/2024-08-02-AgentSudo.md

     <img src="../assets/images/Rooms/AgentSudo/Untitled3.png" alt="Untitled" onclick="openModal(this.src)" />
 </div>

-It tell us that there are 25 employees, so let's keep cheking for B, C, so on, until we find something different but still valid.
+It tell us that there are 25 employees, so let's keep checking for B, C, so on, until we find something different but still valid.

 <div style="text-align: center;">
     <img src="../assets/images/Rooms/AgentSudo/Untitled4.png" alt="Untitled" onclick="openModal(this.src)" />
 </div>

-Uiuiuiui, a weak password, let's look for it.
+Wow a weak password, let's look for it.

 When we got the *user-agent* 'C'. we find a different message, where it says *Attention chris*.
 Great, now we have an username (**Chris**) whose password is weak.

 # Task 3: Hash cracking and brute-force

-If we remember, erlier we got several services that the machine is using.
+If we remember, earlier we got several services that the machine is using.

 If we combine that with the fact that we have an username, we can make a connection to one of the services.

 When we make a *FTP* connection it asks for a password.
-So, if we have the username, and using the tool called `Hydra` together with a `wordlist`, we will obtenain the username password by brute force.
+So, if we have the username, and using the tool called `Hydra` together with a `wordlist`, we will obtain the username password by brute force.

 <div style="text-align:center;">
  <div class="code-container">
     <div class="code-header">
       Bash
-      <button class="copy-button" data-code="bash">Copiar</button>
+      <button class="copy-button" data-code="bash">Copy</button>
     </div>
-    <pre><code class="language-bash" >hydra -l chris -P /ruta_wordlist ftp:://ip_máquina</code></pre>
+    <pre><code class="language-bash" >hydra -l chris -P /path_to_wordlist ftp:://machine_IP</code></pre>
   </div>
 </div>

-The parametres of the above command are → `-l` (Login name), `-P` (password or list), `ftp` (service to crack).
+The parameters of the above command are → `-l` (Login name), `-P` (password or list), `ftp` (service to crack).

 <div style="text-align: center;">
     <img src="../assets/images/Rooms/AgentSudo/a.png" alt="Untitled" onclick="openModal(this.src)" />